SAP/openui5-docs/docs/Text_Size_and_Fonts_a3465c8.md

 As an application developer, you should always consider the fact that the application could be zoomed to 200%, and everything should still be visible.
 For that reason, any style that involves disabling zooming or setting fixed weight or height should be avoided.
 Properties that affect the zooming have to be set accordingly.

-Here are some of the most common JavaScript properties that you should bear in mind:

 -   `user-scalable`

 -   `initial-scale`